metadatacenter-attic/cedar-cee-demo-generic/README.md

 https://github.com/metadatacenter/cedar-embeddable-editor#configuration

-# Start server and open the demo app
+# Start server and navigate to the demo app in browser

 Start a Web server.
 For example, to start a local PHP server, run: